 Being involved with the community Mab has organized and helped co-ordinate multiple community activities.
 Back in 2017, she created a small online event with the hashtag #AgentActivated, which invited people to re-create the moment their agent was activated via a photo.
 From the collected photo’s a community set-up was created with missing person posters, which were then used as a background to take cosplay photos.

 Last Christmas, Mab collaborated with @BinaryKitten to organize the second Division Secret Santa event using the hashtag #DivisionSecretSanta on Twitter.
-39 Community members from over 11 countries world-wide took part!
+39 Community members from 11 countries world-wide took part!
 It was a fun way of giving the community a lot of holiday joy.

 Agents Mab, Romain, @AgentRomain and Jo run a French speaking Twitter account called SHD France, created to keep their community informed on all things The Division 2, to translate the State of the Game, and share things such as cosplays,tips, surveys on questions that matter to their community.